Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 1. Start your Taiwan itinerary in Taipei

-Maybe because we saw so many cities in Asia, we didn’t particularly like Taipei, its urban area seems to us an interesting place to live in but not especially cool for travelers.
-But if you’ve never been to Japan or China you might completely disagree with this statement.
+Maybe because we saw so many cities in Asia, we didn’t particularly like Taipei; its urban area seems interesting to us to live in, but not especially cool for travelers.
+But if you’ve never been to Japan or China, you might completely disagree with this statement.

 The most interesting thing in central Taipei, besides the Taipei 101 (a skyscraper that used to be the tallest building in the world), is its bustling nightlife.
 The best night market to visit in Taipei is in the Shilin district.
-Check also these 10 free things to do in Taipei.
+Check out these 10 free things to do in Taipei as well.

 Where to stay in Taipei